Dinhhai94/course-materials/docs/Wk2Mod3.md

 To start working with modules in our own application, we're going to use a bundler called [`parcel`](//parceljs.com).
 You might recognize this from the first week of class, as it was one of the first dependencies installed by our initialization script as we set up our developer environment.

-> NOTE: to double-check that you've still got `parcel` installed correctly, input `which parcel` to your terminal and check that a file path is returned
+> NOTE: to double-check that you've still got `parcel` installed correctly, look at the `package.json` file that was generated for you earlier.
+You should see `parcel` listed under something called `devDependencies`.
+To double-double-check, you can also run `npx parcel --version` from the command line to check for errors/output.

 Let's use `parcel` to serve our content instead of `http-server` to see what happens!
-You can start bundling and serving your project with the command `parcel index.html`.
+Since `parcel` is what we call a _local_ dependency, we need to call it with a special `npm` command named `npx` (think of it as '`npm` execute `$some-local-dependency`').
+You can start bundling and serving your project with the command `npx parcel index.html`.
 If everything is working correctly, you should see something like this output to the terminal:

 ```shell
 Server running at http://localhost:1234